codingcatfish/GTFS-Exploration/README.md

 Sample data for Manhattan transport can be downloaded at [https://transitfeeds.com/p/mta/82](https://transitfeeds.com/p/mta/82)

 ### Libraries
-Libraries used include pandas, pathlib, and math.
-RouteMap also requires geopandas, shapely, matplotlib, osmnx, contextily, and random.
+Libraries used include math, pandas, and pathlib.
+Plotting also requires contextily, geopandas, matplotlib, osmnx, random, seaborn, and shapely.

 ### Setting the file path
 > [!WARNING]